ylsahithi/PortlandStateJavaGettingStarted/phonebill/src/main/java/edu/pdx/cs410J/lakshmiy/README.txt

 This application accepts the above user arguments in the given order, It will throw exceptions if the order is not followed.
 Optional arguments must precede user arguments.
-It tests for valid date and time passed, and sorts phone calls based on dates and stores information in text file
+It tests for valid date and time passed, and sorts phone calls based on dates and stores information in text file getBegintime() and getendtime() are formatted java.util.date A PrettyPrinter class that implements the PhoneBillDumper interface and creates a nicely formatted textual presentation of the phone calls in a phone bill.